 Since both applications use VTK techniques underneath, the overhead to enable them to communicate is limited to the interaction and RPCs in the majority of cases.
-The translation of logically equivalent tasks between the ViSTA and iMOOSE-Trinity, e. g. a camera update by an input device is handled in the fourth layer.
+The translation of logically equivalent tasks between the ViSTA and iMOOSE-Trinity, e.g., a camera update by an input device is handled in the fourth layer.
 But it is far from being trivial to realize this translation, because application-specific knowledge from each side are needed to succeed in this task.
 The implementations follow the Adapter pattern.
 The exchange of the visualization content is achieved by the VTK-Legacy format hence no conversation between graphical data at runtime is required.

-In layer five the translation not of objects but of the interaction of classes is managed e.g. ViSTA supports multiple display systems, camera updates are more complex than in VTK and handled in more than one class.
+In layer five the translation not of objects but of the interaction of classes is managed e.g., ViSTA supports multiple display systems, camera updates are more complex than in VTK and handled in more than one class.
 In this layer a efficent selection of logical equivalent objects is essential for a clearly laid out software architecture.
 Furthermore the application of the RPCs is done.

 VI.
-PRACTICAL ISSUES
+APPLICATION AND PRACTICAL ISSUES

 Even if professional immersive visualization systems are available today, such systems are seldom used as part of the design and development process of electrical drives to capture the influence of single, mostly local, phenomena with respect to design variations.
 The main reason for avoiding such techniques is rather simple and driven by practical issues.
 The finite element simulation data for an appropriate visualization needs to be exported as graphical primitives or interpolation fields, yielding a static scene.
 The latter can afterwards be explored by different graphical techniques relying on these basic primitives.
 Since these kinds of data structures are comparable small to all additional information data necessary for FE computations, one yields a visualization system which is able to show a fast or even sub-real-time representation of transient simulation data.
-As drawback one lost any possibility to apply specific processing or post-processing routines, requiring the specific field solution together with its founding element shape functions, which are exclusively hosted by the FE software package.
+A drawback is the loss of any possibility to apply specific processing or post-processing routines, requiring the specific field solution together with its underlying element shape functions, which are exclusively hosted by the FE software package.
+Using the presented methodology for coupling both specific applications (FE-simulations package, ViSTA), all enhanced features available in immersive environments can be utilized as part of design and development processes for electrical machines.